Uanela/arkos/CANARY_NOTES.md

 ### Add

-- add automatic middleware to handle request data with files (just like native multer) and auto replace the urls on the specified field.
-- add docker-compose file into `create-arkos`
 - Update documentation to match all new changes, make mention of old way of doing things if there where significant changes.
-- add strict routing mode into cli flags
 - add documentain about stric mode routing and update jsdocs on arkos config
 - add documentain about the new `authService.permission()` method and also add under jsdocs
 - allow exporting json of auth role and permissions, allows auto-updating and adding missing fields when exported to existing json file.
 - add auth-actions under swagger auto documentaiton
+- add hooks to generate components cli

 ### Change